 There are three ways to receive a bonus:

 - 1. Automatic - Most casinos automatically allocate a casino bonus once you maker a deposit (instantly or within 24 hours).
 In most instances you can email the casino to ask them to reverse the bonus if you do not want it.
-Example: Casino Mate
+Example: Planet 7 Oz Casino

 - 2. Bonus Code - this requires you to enter a bonus code in the cashier when you make your deposit.
 Example: Maple Casino